Tracy Chapman: Career

 Chapman made her major-stage debut as an opening act for women's music pioneer Linda Tillery at Boston's Strand Theatre on May 3, 1985.
-Another Tufts student, Brian Koppelman, heard Chapman playing and brought her to the attention of his father, Charles Koppelman.
-Koppelman, who ran SBK Publishing, signed Chapman in 1986.
-After Chapman graduated from Tufts in 1987, he helped her to sign a contract with Elektra Records.
+Another Tufts student, Brian Koppelman, heard her playing and brought her to the attention of his father, Charles Koppelman, showing him a demo tape he had smuggled from her college radio station containing the song "Talkin' 'bout a Revolution".
+Charles Koppelman, who ran SBK Publishing, signed her in 1986.
+After she graduated from Tufts in 1987, he helped her to sign a contract with Elektra Records.

 At Elektra, she released Tracy Chapman (1988).
 The album was critically acclaimed, and she began touring and building a fanbase.
-"Fast Car" began its rise on the U.S. charts soon after she performed it at the televised Nelson Mandela 70th Birthday Tribute concert at Wembley Stadium, London, in June 1988.
-At the concert, Chapman initially performed a short set in the afternoon, but reached a larger audience when she was a last-minute stand in for Stevie Wonder, who had technical difficulties.
+"Fast Car" began its rise on the U.S. charts soon after she performed it at the televised Nelson Mandela 70th Birthday Tribute concert at Wembley Stadium in London in June 1988.
+At the concert, she initially performed a short set in the afternoon, but reached a larger audience when she was a last-minute stand in for Stevie Wonder, who had technical difficulties.
 This appearance is credited with greatly accelerating sales of the single and album.
 "Fast Car" became a No. 6 pop hit on the Billboard Hot 100 for the week ending August 27, 1988.
-Rolling Stone ranked the song No. 167 on their 2010 list of "The 500 Greatest Songs of All Time".
+Rolling Stone ranked the song at number 167 on their 2010 list of "The 500 Greatest Songs of All Time".
 "Talkin' 'bout a Revolution", the follow-up to "Fast Car", charted at No. 75 and was followed by "Baby Can I Hold You", which peaked at No. 48.
-The album sold well, going multi-platinum and winning three Grammy Awards, including an honor for Chapman as Best New Artist.
-Later in 1988, Chapman was a featured performer on the worldwide Amnesty International Human Rights Now!
+The album sold well, going multi-platinum and winning three Grammy Awards, including an honor for her as Best New Artist.
+Later in 1988 she was a featured performer on the worldwide Amnesty International Human Rights Now!
 Tour.

-Chapman's follow-up album, Crossroads (1989), was less commercially successful than her debut had been, but it still achieved platinum status in the U.S. In 1992, Chapman released Matters of the Heart.
+Her follow-up album, Crossroads (1989), was less commercially successful than her debut had been, but it still achieved platinum status in the U.S. In 1992, she released Matters of the Heart.
 Her fourth album, New Beginning (1995), proved successful, selling over five million copies in the U.S. alone.
-The album included the hit single "Give Me One Reason", which won the 1997 Grammy for Best Rock Song and became Chapman's most successful single in the U.S. to date, peaking at No. 3 on the Billboard Hot 100, and going Platinum.
-Following a four-year hiatus, her fifth album, Telling Stories, was released in 2000, and later went gold.
-Chapman released her sixth album, Let It Rain, in (2002).
+The album included the hit single "Give Me One Reason", which won the 1997 Grammy for Best Rock Song and became her most successful single in the U.S. to date, peaking at No. 3 on the Billboard Hot 100, and going Platinum.
+Her fifth album, Telling Stories, was released in 2000, and later went gold.
+She released her sixth album, Let It Rain, in 2002.